 Sashiko, meaning "little stabs" is a Japanese style of stitching.
 In traditional Japanese mending, sashiko is a style of hand stitching used to repair textiles or to create layers for added warmth in working garments.
 It is creating small repeating stitches that form a pattern, the patterns often inspired by nature.
 Traditionally, in this cultural style of mending, there is much consideration in the repair and connection to the garment that as a someone who was not raised within a Japanese culture, I cannot understand.

-I lean toward a more functional side of embroidery, so when a few clicks later, I learned that sashiko was traditionally a style of mending, I knew this was more than an appreciation.
-I had to try it.
-While I practiced different designs, beginning with patches, and moving onto mending jeans, I started sharing with others, and was soon after asked to teach a class.
+I lean toward a more functional side of embroidery, so when my search turned up with lots of sashiko stitched items, it really clicked with me.
+While I practiced stitching different designs, beginning with patches, and moving onto mending jeans, I started sharing with others, and was soon after asked to teach a class.

-While I can appreciate perfect, precise stitching, it isn't my style.
-I like whimsical and freestyle.
+While I can certainly appreciate symmetrical, precise stitching, it isn't always my style.
+I like to incorporate the whimsical and freestyle.
 I like letting the stitches guide me.

 For me the artistry is taking a piece of clothing that is no longer wearable, and spending time with the garment, looking at the rips, and getting to know the movement of the fabric.
-In studying the fabric, the style of mending needed reveals itself.
+In studying the fabric, I find the style of mending needed reveals itself.
 Here's an example of a pair of jeans that still has a good structure beyond the tears in the legs.

 Approaches to mending